aaboffill/django-allmedia/README.rst

         + When you upload a video to youtube, youtube begins processing the file, this process could take several minutes.
 During this period, if you access the video for displaying, it won't be reproduced.
-In order to inform to the user of the progress of this process, you can use the
+In order to inform to the user about the status of this process, you can use the
-         ``display_video.html`` to show the youtube player and to show the processing progress.
+         ``display_video.html`` to show the youtube player and to show the processing status.
 You need to include ``display_video.js`` in the template.

-         You can optionally overwrite the ``display_video.html`` template.
-By default, this template show the progress using an HTML progress bar, but you can use other progress bar implementation like bootstrap progress bar if you respect the following principles:
+         You can optionally overwrite the ``display_video.html`` template:

             In the youtube embedded ``iframe``, you need to add a class named ``embed-youtube-video`` and to define some data attributes to guarantee a success progress display: